-How to Train Your Dog With a Wireless Dog Fence0 comments
+How to Train Your Dog to Use an Invisible Fence System0 comments

 You’ve thought about getting an invisible dog fence.
 Maybe you even purchased it already.
 Now it’s time to train your pup to his wireless dog fence.
-We’ve got a few tips that will help you train your pup to your new SpotOn GPS Fence.
+We’ve got a few tips on how to train your dog with an invisible fence system like SpotOn.

 First, a little bit on dog psychology.
-To successfully train your dog to use his wireless dog fence, it helps to understand his perspective a little.
+If you want to learn how to train your dog on a wireless fence successfully, it helps to understand his perspective a little.